Alstom Metropolis C830

-The Alstom Metropolis C830 is the first generation of communication-based train control (CBTC) electric multiple unit rolling stock in operation on the Circle line of Singapore's Mass Rapid Transit (MRT) system since 2009.
-Alstom was contracted in 2000 (as part of turnkey contract Contract C830) by the Land Transport Authority (LTA) in Singapore to supply the trains for the Circle line.
+The Alstom Metropolis C830 is the first generation of communication-based train control (CBTC) electric multiple unit rolling stock in operation on the Circle Line of Singapore's Mass Rapid Transit (MRT) system since 2009.
+Alstom was contracted in 2000 (as part of turnkey Contract 830) by the Land Transport Authority (LTA) in Singapore to supply the trains for the Circle Line.

-Overview
+Operational history and overview

-Despite being similar to the fully underground North East line, the decision was made to power the three-car trains along the Circle line by third rail instead of overhead catenary.
-40 trainsets of three cars each were purchased for the Circle line.
+Despite being similar to the fully underground North East Line, the decision was made to power the three-car trains along the Circle Line by third rail instead of overhead catenary.
+40 trainsets of three cars each were purchased for the Circle Line.
 For the train's tender, Alstom was awarded the contract on 28 December 2000, beating seven pre-qualified contractors.

-Although these cars were similar to their counterparts running on the North East line, they do not feature LCD Displays in each car due to lack of demand along Circle line.
-However, the ceiling-mounted LED dot matrix displays which display information were retained in the design.

-In addition, the front of the train features an extra window cut into the emergency exit door unlike the C751A trains, giving passengers a view of the tunnel.
+The front of the train features an extra window cut into the emergency exit door unlike the C751A trains, giving passengers a view of the tunnel.

+Interior

+The interior of the C830 trains depending on the car, each car features white and grey interior walls or doors, and the shades purple, blue and green seats.